npavlovikj/ProkEvo/README.md

 The scalability and portability of ProkEvo was measured with two datasets comprising significantly different numbers of input genomes (one with ~2,400 genomes, and the second with ~23,000 genomes) on two different computational platforms, the [University of Nebraska high-performance computing cluster (Crane)](https://hcc.unl.edu) and the [Open Science Grid (OSG), a distributed, high-throughput cluster](https://opensciencegrid.org).
 Depending on the dataset and the computational platform used, the running time of ProkEvo varied from ~3-26 days.

 ## NOTE:
 ProkEvo is under ongoing development and testing.
 If you have any questions or issues with ProkEvo and the provided instructions, please let us know.
-Thank you for checking out ProkEvo!
+We have limited personnel and resources, and we will try out best to answer any questions when we can.
+Thank you for your patience and thank you for checking out ProkEvo!

 ## Running ProkEvo